 - If you haven’t received your ballot 45 days before Election Day, a few days after you emailed your FPCA, or a week or so after you mailed your FPCA, contact your local election official(s).

 - If you requested but haven’t received a ballot by the end of September or early October, go to FVAP.gov, complete a Federal Write in Absentee Ballot (FWAB) and return it immediately.

 How will I cast my ballot from abroad?

 Your state ballot will include all the elections you can vote in, for federal, state and local offices.
 It’s important to vote in all of them.
 All elections have a great impact on your life and your community.
-You can find nonpartisan candidate guides at Campus Elect.
 Complete your ballot as you normally would.

 Many states allow for electronic return of completed ballots.
 Others require them to be printed, filled out and mailed with sufficient postage.
 Your ballot will specify how you can return it.
 Return your ballot as soon as possible.
 Mid-October is the suggested vote-by date for those abroad.
 Be sure to check the status of your ballot to ensure it was received.

 Note that if your state ballot arrives after you send in your FWAB, you should still vote and return it.
 Your election official will discard the FWAB and count only your state ballot.
 This is not voting twice.